CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

 When state is present
 ^^^^^^^^^^^^^^^^^^^^^
 When ``state: present``, the module needs to perform a diff against the existing configuration and the task entries.
-If any value needs to be updated, then the module will make a POST request with only the items that need to be updated.
-In other words the payload is built with expected configuration and this is compared with existing configuration that we retrieved.
-If we need to make a change then we'll push the changed configuration to APIC.
+If any value needs to be updated, the module will make a POST request with only the items that need to be updated.
+In other words, the payload is built with the expected configuration and this is compared with the existing configuration that we retrieved.
+If we need to make a change, then we'll push the changed configuration to APIC.
 Some modules have children that are in a 1-to-1 relationship with another object; for these cases, the module can be used to manage the child objects.

 Building the ACI payload
 """"""""""""""""""""""""
 The ``aci.payload()`` method is used to build a dictionary of the proposed object configuration.
 All parameters that were not provided a value in the task will be removed from the dictionary (both for the object and its children).
 Any parameter that does have a value will be converted to a string and added to the final dictionary object that will be used for comparison against the existing configuration.

 We remove the values of parameters that are empty.
-If there's a previous configuration for the value that is non-default, then the parameter won't be modified if we do not reset it.
-Example - If description is set to something then we run it again with no description it won't change it to default.
+If there is a previous configuration for the value that is non-default, then the parameter will not be modified if we do not reset it.
+For example, if the description is set to something and then we run it again with no description, it will not change it to the default.

-If parameters of payload have been added in recent version, we recommend adding the new parameters to payload when the parameter is assigned with a value.
-This is done to have backward compatibility.
+If parameters of the payload have been added in a recent version, we recommend adding the new parameters to the payload when the parameter is assigned a value.
+This is done to maintain backward compatibility.

-The ``aci.payload()`` method takes two required arguments and 1 optional argument, depending on the module managing child objects.
+The ``aci.payload()`` method takes two required arguments and one optional argument, depending on whether the module manages child objects.

 * ``aci_class`` is the APIC name for the object's class, for example ``aci_class='fvBD'``
-* ``class_config`` is the attributes of aci class objects to be used as payload for the POST request
+* ``class_config`` is the set of attributes of the aci class objects to be used as the payload for the POST request

   + The keys should match the names used by the APIC.
-  + The formatted values should be the values retrieved from ``module.params`` and modified if necessary to comply with object model
+  + The formatted values should be the values retrieved from ``module.params`` and modified if necessary to comply with the object model.

-* ``child_configs`` is optional, and is a list of child config dictionaries.
+* ``child_configs`` is optional and is a list of child config dictionaries.

   + The child configs include the full child object dictionary, not just the attributes configuration portion.
   + The configuration portion is built the same way as the object.